emclaren/merge-excel-files-python/README.md

-Python script to enable concatenating multiple excel files.
+Python script using Pandas to enable concatenating multiple excel files.

+Based on the guide: http://pbpython.com/excel-file-combine.html